Dear readers of ADxS.org, please forgive the disruption.

 • Bed nucleus of the stria terminalis (BST)

-• These regions, in turn, activate the medial paraventricular hypothalamus (PVN)
+• These regions in turn activate the medial paraventricular hypothalamus (PVN)

 The projections of these limbic areas overlap considerably, although not completely.
 The overall stress response therefore depends on the interaction of these structures.
 30